 By combining the functions of a power rack, Smith machine, and functional trainer, the G3 would be a great choice for people looking for an affordable all-in-one gym system.
 Just keep in mind that it doesn’t come with a bench or barbell and assembly is quite involved.

 Force USA is a popular brand known primarily for their all-in-one trainers, although they also offer a few other racks, leg machines, and of course all the accessories you could ever need (plates, bars, benches, etc).

-They offer 5 different combo trainers and the specs and features vary depending on the model.
+They offer several different combo trainers and the specs and features vary depending on the model.

-And speaking of which, you can perform a lot of different strengthening exercises with any of these machines- the entry level G3 boasts the possibility to perform 100+ exercises alone.
+And speaking of which, you can perform a lot of different strengthening exercises with any of these machines- the entry level G3 boasts the possibility to perform over 75 exercises alone.

-- Offers the ability to perform well over 100 strength training exercises
+- Offers the ability to perform over 75 strength training exercises

 - Fairly compact

 - Includes functional trainer for added workout variety

 - Includes a ton of attachments and accessories